 Joyce A. Login, DVM

 Dr. Login received her veterinary degree from The Ohio State University in 1988 and began her career practicing at a small animal hospital in New Jersey.
 She left private practice to work in the animal health corporate world and has had the opportunity to work for various animal health companies including Hill’s, Novartis and Bayer.
-In 2010, she joined Zoetis, and is currently the Veterinary Medical Lead supporting Pain, Oncology and Specialty products.
-She has a special interest in the areas of veterinary communication, pain, and vector-borne diseases.
+Dr. Login was a valued member of the Zoetis team, known for her dedication and passion as a veterinarian and as the former Veterinary Medical Lead supporting Pain, Oncology and Specialty products.
+Sadly, she passed away in October of 2024.
+Her legacy and impact will always be remembered and cherished by colleagues and friends alike.

-IMPORTANT SAFETY INFORMATION: See full Prescribing Information.
-For use in cats only.
+IMPORTANT SAFETY INFORMATION: For use in cats only.
 Women who are pregnant, trying to conceive or breastfeeding should take extreme care to avoid self-injection.
 Allergic reactions, including anaphylaxis, could potentially occur with self-injection.
 Solensia should not be used in breeding cats or in pregnant or lactating queens.
 Solensia should not be administered to cats with known allergy to frunevetmab.
 The most common adverse events reported in a clinical study were vomiting and injection site pain.
+See full Prescribing Information.

-Indication: For the control of pain associated with osteoarthritis in cats.
+INDICATION: For the control of pain associated with osteoarthritis in cats.

 1. Slingerland LI et al, Cross-sectional study of the prevalence and clinical features of osteoarthritis in 100 cats, Vet J. 2011 Mar;187(3):304‑9